Actor–network theory: Actor/Actant

-An actor (actant) is something that acts or to which activity is granted by others.
+An actor (actant) is that which acts and causes action.
 It implies no motivation of human individual actors nor of humans in general.
 An actant can literally be anything provided it is granted to be the source of action.
 In another word, an actor, in this circumstance, is considered as any entity that does things.
 For example, in the "Pasteur Network", microorganisms are not inert, they cause unsterilized materials to ferment while leaving behind sterilized materials not affected.
 If they took other actions, that is, if they did not cooperate with Pasteur – if they did not take action (at least according to Pasteur's intentions) – then Pasteur's story may be a bit different.
 It is in this sense that Latour can refer to microorganisms as actors.

 Under the framework of ANT, the principle of generalized symmetry requires all entities must be described in the same terms before a network is considered.
 Any differences between entities are generated in the network of relations, and do not exist before any network is applied.